-The trends that we have written about in our previous reports have accelerated in the downturn.
-From when the recession began in December 2007 through February 2010, low-education attainment industries (primarily manufacturing, construction, retail, hospitality and temporary services) have suffered job losses of 7,900,000, while high-education attainment industries have lost 400,000 jobs.

-The low-education attainment industries nationally have had employment losses of more than 10 percent since the recession began compared to less than 1 percent in the high-education attainment industries.
+From the recession's start in December 2007 through May 2011, job losses in low-education attainment industries (primarily manufacturing, construction, retail, hospitality and temporary services) totaled 6,439,000 compared with a loss of 546,000 in high-education attainment industries.
+The low-education attainment industries nationally have had employment losses of more than 9 percent since the recession began compared to less than 1 percent in the high-education attainment industries.

 Using the same database, we looked at the long-term trend.
-From January 1990 (also a recession year) to February 2010 low-education attainment industries employment rose 5 percent compared to 39 percent in the high-education attainment industries.
+Nationally from January 1990 (also a recession year) to May 2011 low-education attainment industries employment rose 7 percent compared to 36 percent in the high-education attainment industries.
 So for two decades - whether the nation's economy is expanding or contracting - the American economy has been going through a profound structural transformation from an industrial to a knowledge-based economy.
-We are confident that when the current severe downturn ends, knowledge-based industries will continue to be where job growth is the strongest and average wages are the highest.
+We are confident that long term, knowledge-based industries will continue to be where job growth is the strongest and average wages are the highest.